-The largest concentration of private schools found on the Upper East Side, with the Lower Eastside coming second.
-Some of these schools offer pre-K programs with a select few even offering classes for three and two-year-old’s.
+The largest concentration of private schools is found on the Upper East Side, with the Lower Eastside coming second.
+Some of these schools offer pre-K programs, with a select few even offering classes for three and two-year-old’s.
 Parents must apply to each private school individually and comply with their individual admissions requirements.

 Difference between Public and Private SchoolsDifference between Public and Private Schools

-One key difference between private and public schools is that while kindergarteners can attend public school when they’re four, so long as they turn five before the end of the calendar year, the same is not valid for private schools.
+One key difference between private and public schools is that while kindergarteners can attend public school when they’re four, long as they turn five before the end of the calendar year, the same is not valid for private schools.
 Almost all private schools require that students be 5-year’s old before starting on September 1.
 It is because the curriculum is a bit more advanced in private schools.
-They also want to be sure that a child is ready both emotionally and socially for what lies ahead.
+They also want to ensure that a child is ready both emotionally and socially for what lies ahead.